-Building Automation Systems (BAS) can result in over 20 percent more efficient heating and cooling and 8 percent more efficient energy use for lighting, appliances, etc. Across the world, adoption range from close to 0 percent in some developing regions to over 75 percent in high-income countries.
-Expanding these adoptions significantly by mid-century—at an added cost of US$225–312 billion, building owners could save US$1.8–3.1 trillion in operating costs.
-Some 6.47–10.48 gigatons of carbon dioxide emissions could be avoided.
+Building automation systems can boost heating and cooling efficiency more than 20 percent and energy use for lighting, appliances, etc., 8 percent.
+Across the world, adoption ranges from close to 0 percent in some developing regions to over 75 percent in high-income countries.
+Substantially expanding adoption—at a net first cost of US$287.70–393.35 billion—could save building owners US$2.27–3.42 trillion in operating costs and avoid 9.55–14.01 gigatons of carbon dioxide emissions by 2050.

 Because of their large share of energy consumption, residential and commercial buildings now account for one-third of global carbon dioxide emissions.
 Building automation systems are automated control systems that can regulate a building’s heating and cooling, lighting, appliances, and more to increase energy efficiency and/or worker productivity.
 This solution replaces conventional pneumatic or electric control systems.

 Though many large commercial buildings in the US and EU have some form of building automation or management system, these systems are often not based on the most recent technologies.
 State-of-the-art building automation systems can reduce energy consumption in commercial buildings by up to 40 percent (IEA, 2013).
 New buildings can be equipped with building automation systems from the start; older ones can be retrofitted to incorporate it and reap its benefits.